Treatment for Vicodin

-Vicodin is the brand name of a drug that contains Hydrocodone and Acetaminophen.
+Vicodin, an opioid narcotic medication, is the brand name of a drug that contains Hydrocodone and Acetaminophen.
 Hydrocodone is an opioid pain medication, while Acetaminophen is a non-narcotic pain reliever.
 Classed as “Schedule II” by the United States.
-This means that while the substance is considered legal, it is a controlled substance, meaning it can only be used under certain circumstances, usually of a medical nature.
-A schedule II drug means that while the medical profession recognizes the usefulness of the drug, it also acknowledges a high potential for developing a physical addiction.
+While the substance is considered legal, it is a controlled substance, meaning it can only be used under certain circumstances, usually medical.
+A schedule II drug means that while the medical profession recognizes the drug’s usefulness, it also acknowledges a high potential for developing a physical addiction.
 Vicodin is prescribed for short-term acute pain, typically after an injury or surgery.
 In some cases, it can be used to treat chronic pain for longer periods of time.